ProvableHQ/leo/documentation/language/libraries.md

 ```leo file=../code_snippets/libraries/my_app_normalize/src/main.leo title="src/main.leo"
 ```

-Const-generic library functions work the same way as their in-program counterparts: each call site `library::fn::[const_args](runtime_args)` is monomorphized for the supplied const arguments and then inlined into the caller.
-There is no cross-package boundary to worry about — library code is always inlined regardless of generics.
-Const-generic structs declared in a library can also be referenced and instantiated from a consuming program through their fully qualified path (e.g. `math_utils::Vec::[10]`).
+Const-generic library functions operate like const-generic functions in a program.
+The compiler monomorphizes each `library::fn::[const_args](runtime_args)` call for its const arguments.
+Then, it puts the function code in the caller.
+Library code always uses this process, including code across package boundaries.
+A consuming program can reference and instantiate const-generic library structs with a fully qualified path.
+For example, use `math_utils::Vec::[10]`.

 ## Submodules